 The drying time depends on the type of product and the thickness of the application.
 Generally, thin applications require a shorter drying time of about 2 hours.
 Thicker applications will take longer to dry.

 To test if the putty has dried, rub it with your finger.
 If there’s no residue on your finger, the product has dried.

 Sanding is crucial to ensure that the finished product looks professional and smooth.
 Level the surface with sandpaper or a sanding block to create a more uniform finish.

 As wood fillers don’t contain harmful compounds that can damage raw wood, it’s great for filling holes or gaps in finished and unfinished furniture and flooring.

 Wood fillers are easy to work with.
 Make sure you have these tools ready before you start:

 Remove any splinters or paint chips from the surface with a scraper.
 If necessary, sand the surface to smoothen out any rough edges.
 Clean the area with a damp tack cloth and let it dry.

 Step 2: Squeeze the filler into the hole

 If your filler comes in a tube, squeeze it into the hole and make sure that the deepest area is filled.
 Move from one end to the other to get a smooth and even fill.
-If the wood filler you’ve purchased doesn’t come in a squeeze tube, use a putty knife to apply it.
+If the wood filler you’ve purchased comes in a tub or cartridge, use a putty knife or a caulking gun respectively to apply it.